nablarch/nablarch-document/en/application_framework/application_framework/blank_project/setup_containerBlankProject/setup_ContainerWebService.rst

 Communication confirmation
 -------------------------------------------

-The communication confirmation mechanism and steps are the same as for a normal RESTful web service project.
+The communication confirmation mechanism and procedures are the same as for a normal RESTful web service project.
 Thus, see :ref:`Initial Setup of RESTful Web Service Project <firstStepWebServiceStartupTest>`.

 .. note::